Top Strategies for Local Citation Management

 Local citations are online mentions of your business’s NAP information on directories, websites, or social media platforms.
 They can also include your business hours, website URL, photos, and services.

 Accurate citations boost trust with Google and enhance your chances of ranking higher in local search results.
+When you build local citations your build credibility.

 Types of Local Citations